 Computer crimes are on the rise across the United States and are a focal point for federal and state law enforcement agencies across all levels of government.
 Port Charlotte is no exception, having experienced a sharp increase in complaints related to offenses against computer users in the last decade.

 Being charged with an offense against computer users is extremely serious.
 You could face years in prison and thousands of dollars in fines if you are convicted in a criminal trial.
 Determining which law firm to represent you is an important decision that shouldn’t be taken lightly.
-Your criminal defense attorney needs to be knowledgeable on the Florida Statutes concerning computer crimes and keep up to date with rapid changes in enforcement and punishments for defendants in these cases.
+Your Port Charlotte criminal defense attorney needs to be knowledgeable on the Florida Statutes concerning computer crimes and keep up to date with rapid changes in enforcement and punishments for defendants in these cases.

 If you have been charged with an offense against computer users, you need to contact The Law Place as soon as possible.
 We offer the best attorney-client relationship in Port Charlotte County with cutting edge legal services for defendants of computer crimes.
 Schedule a free consultation with a Florida attorney to gain more insight into the information below.